cncf/devstats.archive/DASHBOARDS.md

 # Grafana dashboards

-This is for Kubernetes project:
+This is a list of dashboards for Kubernetes project only:

 Each dashboard is defined by its metrics SQL, saved Grafana JSON export and link to dashboard running on <https://k8s.devstats.cncf.io>